conan-io/docs/installation.rst

 .. tip::

-    If you are using Bash, there is a bash autocompletion project created by the community for Conan: https://gitlab.com/akim.saidani/conan-bashcompletion
+    If you are using Bash, there is a bash autocompletion project created by the community for Conan commands: https://gitlab.com/akim.saidani/conan-bashcompletion

 Install from source